NationalSecurityAgency/datawave/contrib/datawave-quickstart/README.md

       $ source ~/.bashrc
       ```

-    * Either way, in the case of DataWave's ingest and web service binaries, a Maven build is kicked
+    * As for DataWave's ingest and web service binaries, a Maven build is kicked off automatically and the
-      off automatically and the respective tarballs are moved into place upon conclusion of the build
+      respective tarballs will be moved into place upon conclusion of the build

-    * The ` DW_DATAWAVE_BUILD_COMMAND ` variable in datawave/bootstrap.sh defines the Maven command used
+    * The ` DW_DATAWAVE_BUILD_COMMAND ` variable in [datawave/bootstrap.sh](bin/services/datawave/bootstrap.sh) defines
-      for the build.
-It may also be overridden in ` ~/.bashrc ` or from the command line as needed
+      the Maven command used for the build.
+It may be overridden in ` ~/.bashrc ` or from the command line as needed

 3. When tarball downloads are finished and the DataWave build has completed, the ` allInstall ` command
-    from **Step 1** will initialize and configure all services...
+    will initialize and configure all services...

     * Alternatively, individual services may be installed one at a time, if desired, using ` {serviceName}Install `

-    * All binaries are extracted/installed under ` /path/to/datawave-quickstart/bin/services/* `
+    * All binaries are extracted/installed under [datawave-quickstart/bin/services](bin/services)

-    * As part of the installation of DataWave Ingest, sample data will be ingested automatically via M/R for demonstration purposes
+    * As part of the installation of DataWave Ingest, example data will be ingested automatically via M/R for demonstration purposes

     * Example datasets in JSON, CSV, and XML formats are among those ingested automatically

-4. Lastly, ` datawaveWebStart && datawaveWebTest ` from **Step 1** above will start up DataWave Web and run preconfigured tests
-   against DataWave's REST API.
-If all goes well, then all web service tests will pass.
-Otherwise, note any test failures
-   and check logs for error messages as needed.
+4. Lastly, ` datawaveWebStart && datawaveWebTest ` will start up DataWave Web and run preconfigured [tests](bin/services/datawave/test-web/tests) against DataWave's REST API.
+Note any test failures, if present, and check logs for error messages.

     * Troubleshooting help: